Although the yellow and green squash give this chicken and rice casserole a colorful appearance, you can use one or the other, if you prefer.

 Preheat oven to 350°.

 Heat a large saucepan over medium-high heat.
-Lightly coat pan with cooking spray.
+Coat pan with cooking spray or olive oil.
 Add onion to pan; sauté 5 minutes, stirring occasionally.
 Sprinkle chicken with 1/4 teaspoon pepper; add chicken, meaty side down, to pan.
 Cook 6 minutes or until browned; turn chicken over.
 Add broth to pan.
 Reduce heat, cover, and simmer 15 minutes or until chicken is done.
 Remove chicken from pan, reserving broth in pan.
 Let chicken stand 10 minutes.
 Remove chicken from bones; shred.
 Discard bones.
 Place chicken in a large bowl.

 Bring broth to a boil; cook, uncovered, until reduced to 1/2 cup (about 10 minutes).
 Add broth mixture to chicken.
 Melt butter in pan over medium-high heat.
 Add squash to pan; sauté 3 minutes or until lightly browned, stirring frequently.
 Add squash mixture, rice, and minced rosemary to the chicken mixture, and toss gently to combine.